Think you’ve done Tobago? Try our very ambitious food-focused itinerary for a slice of Tobago’s rich food culture!

 12:30 pm: Take a Quick Swim at Argyle Waterfalls (Roxborough) – Located about three minutes from the Cocoa Estate by car, Argyle is Tobago’s highest waterfall and quite possibly the most scenic.
 Quickly hike through the bamboo forest to the waterfalls’ base and dive into the freshwater pool for a swim.
 (See how many cocoa trees you can spot on your hike to the falls and please use an official tour guide.)

-1:30 pm: Lunch at King’s Bay Café (Delaford/Kings Bay) – The cafe’s sign “Grill Food CAFE Nice View,” is a bit of an understatement as this relaxed café offers a stunning postcard view of King’s Bay.
-Expect a menu of simple but good food prepared by the restaurant’s owners – lovely grilled fish (the catch of the day), housemade burgers on fresh buns, hot dogs (beef and vegetarian!), baked potatoes and coleslaw.
+1:30 pm: Lunch at King’s Bay Café (Delaford/Kings Bay) – The cafe’s old sign “Grill Food CAFE Nice View,” was a bit of an understatement as this relaxed café offers a stunning postcard view of King’s Bay.
+Expect a menu of simple but good food prepared by the restaurant’s owners – lovely grilled fish (the catch of the day), housemade burgers on fresh buns, hot dogs (beef and vegetarian!), baked potatoes, coleslaw and brownies.
 (868) 771-2716.

 2:30 pm – 4:00 pm: BEACH TIME !!!